By Rob Shaul

-We quickly saw what that the endurance-only fitness programming for triathletes, marathoners and road cyclists would not work with the multi-modal fitness demands of our mountain professional and tactical athletes.
+We quickly saw that the endurance-only fitness programming for triathletes, marathoners, and road cyclists would not work with the multi-modal fitness demands of our mountain professional and tactical athletes.

-Simply put, traditional endurance programming for pure endurance athletes with it’s linear “base”, “build” and “peak” phases aimed at a specific race didn’t align with the numerous seasons for our multi-sport mountain athletes or burden of constant fitness for our tactical athletes.
+Simply put, traditional endurance programming for pure endurance athletes with its linear “base”, “build” and “peak” phases aimed at a specific race didn’t align with the numerous seasons for our multi-sport mountain athletes or the burden of constant fitness for our tactical athletes.

 As well, the time traditional endurance training allotted to endurance work left little to no time for us to program the strength, work capacity, and chassis integrity fitness training our athletes also needed.